faraz2079/CustomerFeedback/README.md

 track the background process: `tail -f experiment.out`

+track if the process is running in the background using PID: `ps -p 200502 -f`

 **Commands for killing and tracking the process of script:**

 `sudo pkill -f wrk`